 People all around the world know the tune for Happy Birthday:

-The piano arrangement I have here uses a simple, bouncy left-hand chord accompaniment in the "Oom-pah,pah" style.
+The Happy Birthday piano sheet music arrangement I have here uses a simple, bouncy left-hand chord accompaniment in the "Oom-pah,pah" style.
 My piano teacher (Mrs. Catherine Hahn, a wonderful woman) began her students with this "bass note, chord, chord" approach, using all root-position chords instead of inversions.
 This made understanding basic chords and even the 7th chords very easy.

-Download Happy Birthday in the key of D
+Download Happy Birthday on the piano in the key of D

 Download free sheet music in the key of Eb